No momento, esta página não está disponível em português

 - show: show the field.

-- hide: don't show the field.
+- hide: do not show the field.

 hide